 We are an Artist Family creating wearable works of art for you and your whole family!
 Contact us today to inquire about our clothing.

 The Spring/Summer'19 collection, WHITE RAVEN~P'UQ' SPA:L, from our Showcase at Vancouver Fashion Week on Wed., Sept.
 19, 18 is available by Custom and Pre-order at this time.
 Please send us an email to place an order.

 New products are coming soon!

 Be the first to find out about exclusive deals, the latest styles, and top trends.

-Ay Lelum-The Good House of Design is a second generation Coast Salish Design House that features the Art work of William Good and W. Joel Good.
+Ay Lelum-The Good House of Design is a second generation Coast Salish Design House from Nanaimo, B.C. that features art work by William Good and W. Joel Good.
 Garments are designed and produced by Sisters, Aunalee and Sophia under the mentorship of their mother, artist and designer Sandra Moorhouse-Good.

 We supply garments to various fine Galleries and Stores.
 Check out our Retailers list for a store near you or visit our online store.
 For wholesale inquiries, please contact us by email.